tolarewaju3/codelikethewind/5g-streaming/README.md

 We’ll create a dashboard that shows interesting facts about our data.
 [Metabase](https://www.metabase.com/) is a great library that makes it easy for us to visualize data.

+### Deploy Metabase Analytics

-First, **we’ll create a database** for metabase dashboard.
+First, we’ll create a database for the metabase container.
 On the left menu, switch to the developer view.
-Make sure the `openshift-operator` project is selected. **Click the "+Add" button** under the Developer Catalog.
+Make sure the `openshift-operator` project is selected.
+Click the "+Add" button under the Developer Catalog.
 Select Databases.

-**Select MySql (Ephemeral)**, click Instantiate Template and use the properties below.
+Select MySql (Ephemeral), click Instantiate Template and use the properties below.

 ```
 Namespace: openshift-operators